Lower School

 Specialists: Spanish: family & house; PE: run & gallop; Music: Creative movement; Art: Thanksgiving; USA landscape & symbols; Computers & Library

-Character Education: Courage; Interrelationships; Settling differences
+Character Education: Building a Community; Responsibility; Courage; Interrelationships; Settling differences

 First Grade